 Campfire dates back to the earliest days of Scouting, and thus Guiding - but it has changed significantly over the years.
 At the first experimental camp on Brownsea Island, there was a campfire for an hour every night.
-But other than the Eengonyama chant, no singing was done - instead there would be discussion of the next day's activity programme, illustrated by some adventure 'yarns' or stories from B-P to illustrate the points to be covered.
+But other than the Eengonyama chant, no group singing is recorded as having been done - instead there would be discussion of the next day's activity programme, illustrated by some adventure 'yarns' from B-P to illustrate the points to be covered.

 Linked to this, the first Scout and Guide handbooks both took the structure of a series of campfire yarns.
 After all, from ancient times, extended families have gathered round the fire of an evening, to tell stories and share lore and learning from the elders to the younger members of the group.
 And at the best campfires nowadays, tradition and learning is still passed on from the elders, to the younger members of the group.